Svenskithesource/PyArmor-Unpacker/README.md

 ```
 The `__init__.py` file doesn’t have to do much with decrypting the code objects.
 It is mostly used so that we can import the module.
 It does some checks like what OS you're using, if you’d like to read it, it’s open source so you can just open it like a normal Python script.<br/>
-The most important thing it does is loading the `_pytransform.dll` and exposing it’s functions to the Python interpreter’s globals.
+The most important thing it does is loading the `_pytransform.dll` and exposing its functions to the Python interpreter’s globals.
 In all the scripts we can see that from pytransform it imports pyarmor_runtime.
 ```py
 from pytransform import pyarmor_runtime pyarmor_runtime()